oneapi-src/level-zero-spec/core/PROG.md

   Shared allocations trade off transfer costs for per-access benefits.
   The same pointer to a shared allocation may be used on the host and all supported devices.

+A **Shared System** allocation is a sub-class of a **Shared** allocation, where the memory is allocated by a _system allocator_ - such as `malloc` or `new` - rather than by a driver allocation API.
+Shared system allocations have no associated device - they are inherently cross-device.
+Like other shared allocations, shared system allocations are intended to migrate between the host and supported devices, and the same pointer to a shared system allocation may be used on the host and all supported devices.

 In summary:
 | Name | Initial Location | Accessible By || Migratable To ||
 | :--: | :--: | :--: | :--: | :--: | :--: |